kidinamoto01/deployment/docker_compose/readme.md

 2. Copy Docker-compose.yml into your servers.
 Run: curl -o docker-compose.yaml https://raw.githubusercontent.com/multiverseHQ/deployment/master/docker_compose/docker-compose.yaml

-3. Edit the 2 lines with the Github Repo of your App and the command of your app
+3. Type in the shell the 4 parameters with the Github Repo of your App,the command of your app and the IP address of your validators & seeds.

-- GITHUB_REPO=github.com/multiverseHQ/abci_sample/abci_counter/...
+- export MULTIVERSE_GITHUB=github.com/multiverseHQ/abci_sample/abci_counter/...
-- COMMAND=abci_counter
+- export MULTIVERSE_COMMAND=abci_counter

-4. Edit the line with IP_address of your servers separate by a comma

-- SEEDS=192.168.0.2,192.168.0.3
+- export MULTIVERSE_SEEDS=192.168.0.2,192.168.0.3
-- VALIDATORS=192.168.0.2,192.168.0.3
+- export MULTIVERSE_VALIDATORS=192.168.0.2,192.168.0.3

 5. Launch each Tendermint node + ABCi app

-docker-compose up
+- docker-compose up

+6. Optionnal.
+You can launch the command in only one line

+- export MULTIVERSE_GITHUB=github.com/multiverseHQ/abci_sample/abci_counter/... && export MULTIVERSE_COMMAND=abci_counter && export MULTIVERSE_SEEDS=192.168.0.2,192.168.0.3 && export MULTIVERSE_VALIDATORS=192.168.0.2,192.168.0.3 && docker-compose up